 Nick would be interested in supervising top-quality doctoral students in many areas of sales management, organizational psychology, behavioral science, philosophy of science, and research methodology.
 However, any prospective students should be able to demonstrate an extremely strong background (e.g. a high quality degree or outstanding experience) in a highly quantitative field of study (e.g. engineering or computer science), econometrics or behavioral research methods (e.g. economics, finance, or quantitative psychology, sociology, or psychometrics), neuroscience, or if appropriate, philosophy of science or mind.

-Nick is the Editor in Chief of the European Journal of Marketing, as well as the Associate Editor for Sales Research Methods for the Journal of Personal Selling and Sales Management (JPSSM).
+Nick was the Editor in Chief of the European Journal of Marketing from 2008-2018, and helped drive a significant growth in the journal's academic reputation and ranking.
+He is currently the the Associate Editor of the Journal of Personal Selling and Sales Management (JPSSM).
 He will take over as Editor in Chief of JPSSM in 2020 for a three-year term.

 As well as being on the Board of Directors, Nick is also an Honorary Fellow and Director of Research of the Association of Professional Sales, who recognised him with an award for outstanding contribution to the sales profession in 2016.
 He also holds strategic advisor positions for a number of innovative sales and leadership development companies including Datamind and Elephants don't Forget.